LiamJCates/Programming-Notes/C++/Syntax/ControlFlow.md

 Like an if statement, switch statements provide conditional branching.
 When a switch statement executes, control transfers to the case fitting the condition or to a default condition if no case matches the condition expression.
 The case keyword denotes a case, whereas the default keyword denotes the default condition.
 Somewhat confusingly, execution will continue until the end of the switch statement or the break keyword.

-You’ll almost always find a break at the end of each condition.
+You’ll almost always find a break at the end of each switch condition.

 switch(condition){